Maikittitee/Maikittitee/README.md

 - 🤝 I’m looking for help with **API / WEBDEV Stuff**

-- 👨‍💻 All of my projects are available at [not yet](not yet)

-- 📝 I regularly write articles on [no i have no time to sleep, what i gonna writing for?
-But Notionnnn](no i have no time to sleep, what i gonna writing for?
-But Notionnnn)
+- 📝 I regularly write articles on no i have no time to sleep, what i gonna writing for?
+But Notionnnn ;)

 - 💬 Ask me about **No ,please don't ask me anything.**

 - 📫 How to reach me **ktunchar@gmail.com**

-- 📄 Know about my experiences [not yet](not yet)

-- ⚡ Fun fact **not yet**

 <h3 align="left">Connect with me:</h3>
 <p align="left">